 It’s a good idea to make this at least 30 minutes before you want to use it.

 Putting the sliders together is not rocket science.
 Use the buns of your choice and maybe toast them for a minute.
 Then slice them in half and add a few pieces of sliced pork belly.

 Drizzle that with a few drops of the reserved sauce.
 Go light on the sauce because it’s strong stuff.

 Then add a spoonful of your vegetable topping and some cilantro.

-Serve these bad boys as soon as possible.
+Serve these Pork Belly Sliders as soon as possible.

-These are kind of a show stopping appetizer, but honestly, Betsy and I ate them as a meal.
+These Pork Belly Sliders are kind of a show stopping appetizer, but honestly, Betsy and I ate them as a meal.
 Three of these guys with some fruit salad for dessert makes for a really awesome meal.